Alright, now that Laris is installed and ready to roll, it’s time to have some real fun.

 Switched to: /Users/you/Projects/ecommerce

-with multiple Laravel projects, and you want to switch to one quickly:
+STDIN.You’re using a CLI tool like laris with multiple Laravel projects, and you want to switch to one quickly:

 ~> laris laris select